aspnetzero/documents/docs/en/Getting-Started-Angular-Merged.md

 Client and Server solutions are designed to work separately by default.
 If you want to work on a single Visual Studio solution, you can select "Single Solution" checkbox while downloading your project.

-If you have selected this option, please follow [Getting Started](Getting-Started-Angular-Merged) document for ASP.NET Core & Angular merged solution.

 ## Pre Requirements

 - [Visual Studio 2017 (v15.9.0+)](https://www.visualstudio.com) (for backend ASP.NET Core application)